orbitoosoft/orbitootoolkit/doc/README-ADVANCED.md

 ## The Application Workflow
 The following paragraph describes, how to implement a simple workflow with help of the toolkit.

-Let's imagine, that we are developing a system, which will manages issues (like JIRA).
+Let's imagine, that we are developing a system, which will manages development issues.
-The information about the issues will be stored in our database.
+We will store the information about the issue in our database.
+This include the issue type (*TASK*, *BUG*) and the issue state (for example *OPENED*, *CLOSED*, etc.):
-Additional the system will have to manage several types of the issues:

 ```java
 public enum IssueType {